DeRomuald/bar-hop/README.md

 ## Usage
-For information that helps you plan your outfit for day and week.
+For information that helps you make cocktails.

 ## Project Status
 Project is: _completed_

 ## Room for Improvement
 To do:
-- something
-- something
+- Add search feature of nearby bars
+- Add menu to nearby bars
+- Suggest bars with the best menu & ratings.

 ## Acknowledgements